FantasticFiasco/expect/README.md

 - `condition: boolean` The condition expected to be true
 - `errorMessage: string` The optional error message displayed if expectation fails

-Expect that a condition is true.
+Expect a condition to be true.

 ### `toBeFalse(condition[, errorMessage])`

 - `condition: boolean` The condition expected to be false
 - `errorMessage: string` The optional error message displayed if expectation fails

-Expect that a condition is false.
+Expect a condition to be false.

 ### `toExist<T>(value[, errorMessage])`

 - `value: T` The value expected to exist
 - `errorMessage: string` The optional error message displayed if expectation fails

-Expect that a value exists.
+Expect a value to exist.

 ### `toNotExist<T>(value[, errorMessage])`

 - `value: T` The value expected not to exist
 - `errorMessage: string` The optional error message displayed if expectation fails

-Expect that a value doesn't exist.
+Expect a value not to exist.

+### `toBeAlphanumeric(value[, errorMessage])`

+- `value: string` The value expected to be alphanumeric
+- `errorMessage: string` The optional error message displayed if expectation fails

+Expect a value to be alphanumeric.

 ## Credit